minouris/s4fw/README.md

 bash tools/build.sh
 ```

-*End result: Your mod's compiled files are placed in the `build/` directory.*
+Your scripts will be compiled to `.pyc` files in your `build/` directory

 ### 5. Package Your Mod